Explore Packages and Projects with Xcode Playgrounds

 Let's summarize what I've covered in this presentation.

 In Xcode 12, Playgrounds is fully integrated with the modern build system.

-All resource types that the build system knows about can now be used in Playgrounds.
+All resource types the build system knows about can now be used in Playgrounds.
 For example, asset catalogs and ML Models, like I demonstrated.

-So I look forward to hearing how Playgrounds are able to help you make your packages and projects even better.
+I look forward to hearing how playgrounds are able to help you make your packages and projects even better.

 Thank you for watching.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.